miRackModular/ImpromptuModular/README.md

 ![IM](res/img/PhraseSeq16.jpg)

 A 16 phrase sequencer module, where each phrase is an index into a set of 16 sequences of 16 steps (maximum).
 CVs can be entered via a CV input when using an external keyboard controller or via the built-in keyboard on the module itself.
 If you need a 256-step sequence in a single module, this is the sequencer for you!
 With two separate gates per step, gate 2 is perfect for using as an accent if desired.
 When notes are entered with the **right mouse button** instead of the left button, the sequencer automatically moves to the next step.
-New in version 0.6.14*: holding ctrl while right clicking also copies the current note/gate-type over when moving to the next step.
+New in upcoming version 0.6.14*: holding ctrl while right clicking also copies the current note/gate-type over when moving to the next step.

 The following block diagram shows how sequences and phrases relate to each other to create a song.
 In the diagram, a 12-bar blues pattern is created by setting the song length to 12, the step lengths to 8 (not visible in the figure), and then creating 4 sequences.
 The 12 phrases are indexes into the 4 sequences that were created.
 (Not sure anyone plays blues in a modular synth, but it shows the idea at least!)